On to Sioux Falls!

-If you are interested in learning more about the events, or to assist with preparations for the National Veterans Golden Games, follow the links below.
-The competitions will be conducted in accordance with the rules of the organizations listed here.
+If you are interested in learning more about the events and/or to assist with preparation for the National Veterans Golden Age Games, please follow the links below to view the recognized NGB for each sport.

 |AIR RIFLE||USA Shooting|